 France’s two greatest rivers, the Loire and the Rhône, come tantalisingly close… but to cycle between them, you need to conquer the hilly country of the Haute-Loire and the Ardèche.

 Until now.
 A brand new rail trail, the Via Fluvia (‘Way of the Rivers’), connects Loire to Rhône via fabulous scenery and gentle climbs.
-It’s a work in progress, so you’ll have to divert onto roads now and then, but this is already shaping up to be one of the country’s finest véloroutes – whether ridden in its own right or as part of a longer cross-country tour.
+More than 60% traffic-free, and most of the rest on very quiet roads, this is already shaping up to be one of the country’s finest véloroutes – whether ridden in its own right or as part of a longer cross-country tour.

 The old metre-gauge railways of the Vivarais take you up to the watershed near Dunières, after which a former freight line whisks you downhill to Annonay.
-There’s no railtrail yet after Annonay, which is the perfect excuse to enjoy the glorious descent of the Cance valley to the Rhône at Sarras.
+From there, enjoy the glorious descent of the Cance valley to the Rhône at Sarras.

 The westernmost section of the route is compacted gravel and not ideally suited to a skinny-tyred road bike, though you can follow parallel D roads.
 Anything with robust tyres will be fine.
 From there, it’s paved all the way, fine for anything from a road bike to an MTB.